launchdarkly/c-server-sdk/README.md

 # LaunchDarkly Server-Side SDK for C/C++

+# ⚠️ Important note

+This repository has been superseded by [C++ Server SDK with C bindings](https://github.com/launchdarkly/cpp-sdks/tree/main/libs/server-sdk).
+All future releases will be made from the [new repository](https://github.com/launchdarkly/cpp-sdks/tree/main/libs/server-sdk).
+Please consider upgrading and filing potential requests in that repository's [issue tracker](https://github.com/launchdarkly/cpp-sdks/issues?q=is%3Aissue+is%3Aopen+label%3A%22package%3A+sdk%2Fserver%22+sort%3Aupdated-desc).

 [![CircleCI](https://circleci.com/gh/launchdarkly/c-server-sdk.svg?style=svg)](https://circleci.com/gh/launchdarkly/c-server-sdk)

 The LaunchDarkly Server-Side SDK for C/C++ is designed primarily for use in multi-user systems such as web servers and applications.
 It follows the server-side LaunchDarkly model for multi-user contexts.
 It is not intended for use in desktop and embedded systems applications.